grafana/cloudcost-exporter/docs/contribute/logging.md

 ## Expanding the logging

-If you need more flexibility or need to expand the logger, please file an [issue](https://github.com/grafana/cloudcost-exporter/issues/new) with the requirements and we can discuss the best way to implement it.
+If you need more flexibility or need to expand the logger, please file an [issue](https://github.com/grafana/cloudcost-exporter/issues/new) with the requirements, and we can discuss the best way to implement it.